 Way # 5 – The Same Service With Better Efficiency

 Customer service programs let companies better monitor transactions with consumers and more efficiently respond to problems.
 By spending less time on consumer problems, companies are able to more quickly respond to customer problems.
 The graph below illustrates how companies commonly resolve help desk ticketing software issues and create a more efficient process through which companies can handle consumer problems.

 While this process might seem to lack the same personal experience that other methods of problem resolution might have, consumers will not experience these aspects of problem resolution.
 Instead, these less personal elements will be disguised from consumers as part of a company’s internal operations.

-Resolving customer problems in an important part of strong customer service and Harris Interactive reports that failure to promptly handle these issues is one of the two main reasons why companies lose customers.
+Resolving customer problems is an important part of strong customer service and Harris Interactive reports that failure to promptly handle these issues is one of the two main reasons why companies lose customers.
 It should be noted that speed is not the only thing that consumers want from a company.
 A Gallup poll revealed that consumers also highly value a professional tone and dedicated staff while resolving consumer issues.
-Ticketing systems help to achieve both of these goals and as a result are frequently responsible for growth inside of companies.
+Ticketing systems help to achieve both of these goals and as a result, are frequently responsible for growth inside of companies.

-In addition to saving time with consumer difficulties, ticketing systems also frequently let companies reduce operating costs for several reasons including that companies are able to achieve the same results with less resources.
+In addition to saving time with consumer difficulties, ticketing systems also frequently let companies reduce operating costs for several reasons including that companies are able to achieve the same results with fewer resources.
 This is shocking to many companies who often believe that ticketing software will result in increased costs.